pauljeter/pauljeter-astro/src/content/blog/cheat-sheet-for-comparing-bootstrap-and-foundation-css-classes.md

 ### Conclusion

-It’s interesting to see how each accomplishes certain tasks.
+It's interesting to see how each accomplishes certain tasks.
 Foundation uses universal classes like .secondary, .success, .alert, .radius, and .round while Bootstrap prefixes its classes with the element like .btn-, .alert-, and .panel-.

 This could act as a cheat sheet and also a comparison chart for what features are supported.
 Foundation has a lot of visibility classes compared to Bootstrap while Bootstrap has more flexibility in its table creation.